ivelin/zk0/.kilocode/rules/memory-bank/tech.md

 - **mypy**: Type checking
 - **Documentation**: Complete API documentation
 - **Reproducibility**: Seeds for all experiments
+- **LoRA-Specific Tests**: Unit tests for adapter loading/saving and forward pass; integration tests for FL aggregation (LoRAFedAvg) and memory efficiency

 ## Logging and Monitoring
 - **Loguru Framework**: Structured logging with rotation, compression, and multi-process safety